JSebCort/TheOdinProjectNotes/notes/The Odin Project - JavaScript.md

 5. What are return values?
     * Return values are the values returned after calling the function.
 6. What are arrow functions?
-	* Arrow functions are function expressions with a more simple and concise syntax.
+	* Arrow functions are function expressions with a simpler and concise syntax.
 	* let func = (arg1, arg2, ..., argN) => expression
         ```js
         let sum = (a, b) => a + b;